Merger and Restructuring Strategy

 There are two general types of restructuring alternatives—one looks outside, and the other inside the organization:

 Merger is the most familiar type of union between nonprofits.
 But did you know that it's just one of a range of partnership options nonprofits can consider?
 Others include strategic alliance, administrative consolidation, joint venture, and merger with local autonomy.

 PIMG offers several services around organizational partnership and integration :

 - Integration support.

 Change can come from within your organization too.
 Many nonprofits face financial or operational challenges, and internal reorganization can be an effective and straightforward solution.
 Options may include:

-- Spinning off assets or transferring programs
+- Spinning off assets or programs

-- Enhancing profit-centers
+- Enhancing profit centers

-- Redesigning staff structure and management relationships.
+- Redesigning staff structure and management roles.

-We design and test restructuring alternatives using financial-operational modeling and a guided decision-making process that gives you the hard facts you need for decision-making.
+We design and test restructuring alternatives using financial-operational modeling and a guided process that gives you the hard facts you need for decision-making.